 - Give students a number and a group of small objects to count on.
 Ask, “How many more do I have?” given 7 to start and a group of 9 counters to count on with.

-- Play games with small objects and decks of cards where counting on is needed.
+- Play math games with small objects and decks of cards where counting on is needed.

 - Play a group counting game called ‘Around the World.’
-Say a number, and each person counts on and says the next number as you go around the circle.
+Say a number, and each person counts on and says the following number as you go around the circle.

 - Use small objects to count on or back from a number given (cubes, counters, dice, etc.).